onso89/onso89/README.md

 -------------------------

 * 🌍  I'm based in New Jersey
-* 🧠  I'm learning Remix
+* 🧠  Working on Web Technologies
 * 🤝  I'm open to collaborating on Front End projects
 * ⚡  Speak Albanian, Italian, Korean